MaryAgrapidi/PowerBI-Covid19-Analysis/README.md

 # Project Overview

-This project is a capstone analysis of **COVID-19 data**, built using **Microsoft Power BI**.
+This project is a capstone analysis of **COVID-19 data**, built using **Microsoft Power BI**, undertaken as part of the **Data Analyst** program with a specialization in **Business Intelligence and Business Analytics** at the **National and Kapodistrian University of Athens**.
 The goal of this project is to analyze and visualize the **spread, impact, and trends** of COVID-19 using publicly available datasets.
 Through interactive reports and dashboards, this project provides insights into various aspects of the pandemic, including:

 - **Case Counts**: Tracking total and active cases over time.
 - **Mortality Rates**: Understanding the impact of COVID-19 on different regions and populations.